 These cheesy fried ham potato skillet is easy and comforting.
-Whether you top it with a fried egg is all up to you.
+Potatoes, ham and peppers is perfect topped with a fried egg!

 I love nothing more than a good skillet breakfast.
 One skillet filled with all things breakfasty.